puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 ### Execute Pipelines using tkn

-Start the Pipeline for the backend:
+Start the Pipeline for the data-consumer:

 ```bash
 tkn pipeline start build-and-deploy \